cigroup-ol/windml/doc/techniques.rst

    Comparision of Wind Time Series Embeddings

 Both manifold learning results show that ISOMAP is able to adapt to gradually changing wind situations.
 The embeddings employ colors according to the average wind power in the corresponding sequence.
+For an code and plot example, see :ref:`example_wind_embeddings`.

 Monitoring
 ++++++++++